ArchipelagoMW/Archipelago/worlds/doom_1993/docs/setup_en.md

 ## Joining a MultiWorld Game

-1. Launch APDoomLauncher.exe
+1. Launch apdoom-launcher.exe
+2. Select `Ultimate DOOM` from the drop-down
-2. Enter the Archipelago server address, slot name, and password (if you have one)
+3. Enter the Archipelago server address, slot name, and password (if you have one)
-3. Press "Launch DOOM"
+4. Press "Launch DOOM"
-4. Enjoy!
+5. Enjoy!

 To continue a game, follow the same connection steps.
 Connecting with a different seed won't erase your progress in other seeds.